Monday, December 21, 2020

 Do not be struck by the geography of the words

-Words lead you nowhere,
+My words could lead you nowhere,

-Give you nothing
+Could give you nothing

 Wriggling out of the theses and antitheses